section-engineering-education/engineering-education/content/articles/building-faq-page-using-react-styled-components-and-react/index.md

 The above command will set up your application and install the default dependencies required to begin the development.

 #### Step 2: Setting up the dependencies
-React.js alone is capable of doing a lot of cool things, but combining that power with some package dependencies, in our case React-styled components will dramatically reduce the complexity of developing and styling our application.
+React.js alone is capable of doing a lot of cool things.
+When we combine that power with some package dependencies, in our case React-styled components.
+This will dramatically reduce the complexity of developing and styling our application.

 To install the dependencies into our `react app`, we go back to the command terminal and run the command below: